e-lie/renardo-website/docs/intro_tuto.md

 - ...continue using in app tutorials (starting with chapter 2) : you can access them by launching renardo with FoxDotEditor visiting "Tutorials" Menu.

-- ..there is also the great tutorial by iShapeNoise here : https://gitlab.com/iShapeNoise/foxdot_codingmusic_part1
+- ...there is also the great tutorial by iShapeNoise here : https://gitlab.com/iShapeNoise/foxdot_codingmusic_part1